CalcMaven

 Understanding Your Results

 The break-even point in units tells you the minimum number of products you must sell to avoid losing money.
-The break-even revenue is that unit count multiplied by your selling price, representing the minimum monthly sales target.
+The break-even point in dollars is that same threshold translated into sales revenue, which is often the cleaner target for dashboards, service businesses, and multi-product teams.
+The break-even graph above your results visually plots revenue against total costs, making it easy to see your breakeven point and the profit zone beyond it.
 The contribution margin shows how much each unit contributes toward covering your fixed costs.
 A higher contribution margin means a lower break-even point.
 If your break-even point seems too high relative to your realistic sales capacity, you have three levers: raise your price, reduce variable costs, or lower fixed costs.
+Use this break-even analysis to model different pricing scenarios and see how each change affects your target.
 The margin of safety, which is your actual sales minus break-even sales, indicates how much sales can drop before you start losing money.
 A healthy business typically has a margin of safety of at least 25-50%.

 Key Factors That Affect Break-Even